Building the Jewish future

 Ronen is a recent graduate from Tel Aviv University with a BA in Film and Television with a concentration in screenwriting.
 During his last year at university, he was part of "Masa Acher" program at TAU Hillel, promoting an open dialogue about Jewish identity and the place of Israel in the Jewish world.
 He is a former HR Officer in the Manpower Directorate and the GOC Army headquarters of the IDF.
 In his free time, he likes to write short stories and scripts, enjoy cinema's classics and to travel.
 He is from Holon, Israel.

-Kanaan Goldstein was born in New Orleans, Louisiana and was raised in Norman Oklahoma.
-After high school, she joined the United States Navy where she served for 6 years onboard two warships while being the designated Jewish Lay leader.
-In 2015, she transitioned into the Navy Reserve and began college as a veteran.
-Kanaan studied abroad in Israel at the Hebrew University of Jerusalem and recently graduated from the University of Oklahoma with a Psychology degree and a minor in Judaic Studies.
-Kanaan loves painting, collecting magnets from all over the world, and aspires to be a chaplain in the military.
+Kanaan Goldstein is an Oklahoma native who loves trucks and flannel.
+After high school, she joined the United States Navy and proudly served as the designated Jewish Lay leader.
+After the Navy, Kanaan went to school at the University of Oklahoma and studied abroad in Israel at the Hebrew University of Jerusalem.
+She graduated from OU with a degree in Psychology and a minor in Judaic Studies.
+Kanaan loves painting, collecting magnets from all over the world, and getting coffee with students!